Anubisworkingexperience/sign-up-form/README.md

 # sign-up-form
 sign-up-form using html, css
+!This is not adapted to mobile!
 TODO
-1. Form validation
+1. Password validation and confirmation match
-2. Responsive design